Specialist behaviour referral centre with senior behaviourist, Karen Wild BA(Hons) Dip App Psych, CCAB

 “Thank you so much for your invaluable help and advice from all of us.
 My husband and I can’t tell you how much of a difference two hours with you has made!”
 (Mr and Mrs S, Peterborough)

 A thorough look at your pet’s behaviour as part of your family can bring all sorts of solutions that you may never have considered.
 Karen’s expert, qualified and experienced viewpoint will give you an understanding as well as kind, practical solutions that, as far as possible, will bring rewarding results.
 You will need referral from your Vet, and you may be able to claim on your pet insurance.

 Get help with dog and cat behaviour problems such as:

 - Aggression towards people

 - Aggression towards other dogs or cats

-- Multi-dog family problems
+- Multi-dog or cat family problems

 - Destructive behaviour

 - House soiling